Efan-Cui/Efan-Cui.github.io/README.md

-# Efan-Cui.github.io
+# Homepage
-Cui Yifan's personal homepage
+This is my personal website: cen-jun.com.
+Go live on August 29, 2021.